pronze/SBA/README.md

 - Shout Command!
 - Blindess Trap!
 - Heal Pool!
-- [NEW] Floating Rotating Generators!
+- Floating Rotating Generators!

 ## Snapshot builds
-Tired of waiting for a newer version of SBA to release?, get the latest version from [ScreamingSandals CI server](https://ci.screamingsandals.org/job/SBAHypixelify/)
+Tired of waiting for a newer version of SBA to release?, get the latest version from [SBA CI server](https://github.com/boiscljo/SBA/actions/workflows/gradle-publish.yml)

 ## Credits
 Special thanks to the [ScreamingSandals team](https://github.com/ScreamingSandals) and [NotFoundName](https://github.com/notfoundname) (for his XpWars addon that helped in the creation of this one).
 This wouldn't have been possible without them.